selfup/sinio/README.md

 # Sinatra GPIO API (sinio)

-Must run on: Raspberry Pi 2 B+
+Must run on: Raspberry Pi 2 B or newer

 Default is direction out on pin 17 only.
 You can mess around with the config :tada: